Careers

 13. Provide students with ongoing verbal feedback about their progress with meeting the clinical practice expectations for the course.

-15. Arrange and facilitate a 1:1 virtual meeting to review each students’ final evaluation within a week of the final clinical shift.
+15. Arrange and facilitate a short 1:1 virtual meeting to review each students’ final evaluation within a week of the final clinical shift.

 Qualifications: